UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 There are a few [different ways of versioning](https://www.xmatters.com/blog/blog-four-rest-api-versioning-strategies) an API, via the URI path, query parameters or headers.
 You will also need to decide a versioning strategy, whether that be per endpoint or for the whole API.

-You should also consider how you a version should be depreciated, and communicate this with any consumers.
+You should also consider how a version should be deprecated and communicate this to any consumers.

-### You MUST have appropriate status codes returning from each endpoint
+### You MUST return appropriate status codes from each endpoint

 Your API endpoints must return the relevant status code for each endpoint, for example a 403 if a user doesn't have access.